'I'm looking forward to everyday life again'

 'A glowing light during times of pitch black'

 For Marine Corps veteran Mike, his service dog Tesla is “a glowing light during times of pitch black.”
-These two were paired together in September 2021 to help Mike with symptoms of PTSD and bipolar disorder.
-“On a much deeper level, Tesla is a companion and battle buddy that is present 24/7 … she’s a teacher of affection, a source of comfort and sense of calm...
+These two were paired together in September 2021 to help Mike with symptoms of PTSD.
+“On a much deeper level, Tesla is a companion and battle buddy that is present 24/7 … she’s a teacher of affection, a source of comfort and sense of calm when everything else...
 Read More

 Dawn spent 10 years in the Army as a combat medic, deploying to Iraq and Afghanistan where she often had to make split-second, life-or-death decisions.
 Even back home in the U.S., her brain continued to work that way.
 In public, she felt exposed.
 Loud noises startled her.
 “I would get angry and snap at my family members,” she says.
 Alone in stores, Dawn became...
 Read More